 For employees who have experienced a standard threshold shift, hearing protectors must attenuate employee exposure to an 8-hour time-weighted average of 85 decibels or below.
 The adequacy of hearing protector attenuation shall be re-evaluated whenever employee noise exposures increase to the extent that the hearing protectors provided may no longer provide adequate attenuation.

-An annual training program is provided for each employee included in the hearing conservation program.
+Annual training program is required for each employee included in the hearing conservation program.
 The training program includes effects of noise on hearing; the purpose of hearing protectors, and instruction on their selection, fitting, use, and care; and the purpose and explanation of audiometric testing.
+Reporter Hearing Conservation Awareness Training courses

 Signs are to be posted in areas where noise levels are above 85 dBA stating that hearing protection is required.
 It is to read: “Caution: Hearing Protection Required”.